Speaking Our Peace

 Speaking Our Peace began as an idea that Pria Joshi had as she attended a planning meeting for Jai Jagat 2020 in October 2019.
 Pria happened to be in Madurai, India attending a workshop when she heard about the detailed plans for the Jai Jagat Global Peace March.
 She had come to the session in part because she was troubled about the state of affairs in her country, the United States.
 She wanted to think more about how to work for peace, justice, and reconciliation through nonviolent action.
 She was inspired by the Jai Jagat team.
 Realizing she could not actually commit a year to join the marchers, she wanted to use her skills to create something that would spread the word about the march and nonviolent action more broadly.
 Enter the podcast.

 Pria returned to Madurai in October 2020 and began to record conversations with peace educators and activists who were also trying to do their part to support the Jai Jagat and the larger goals of peace and justice.
 When the Jai Jagat March had to be halted because of the global pandemic, work on the podcast went into higher gear.
-Pria was joined by Annie Luk, an adult educator and doctoral candidate from Toronto who is also part of the International Gandhian Institute for Nonviolence and Peace Canada (IGINP Canada).
+Pria was joined by Annie Luk, an adult educator from Toronto who is also part of the International Gandhian Institute for Nonviolence and Peace Canada (IGINP Canada).
 Annie had been actively fundraising for the Jai Jagat and did not want the efforts of the marchers to be lost.
 About the same time, Pria and Annie were joined by Ashima Vishnoi.
 Ashima, who is an educator, artist, and activist, had been one of the marchers from India.
 Pria’s aunt, Reva Joshee, a Gandhian educator and activist from Canada, joined the trio and acted as cheerleader and defacto project manager as they began interviewing marchers and other activists from around the world.
 Along the way, others like Shawaz who helps with editing the episodes have joined the team.
 The result is this podcast.

 Speaking Our Peace is a window into the worlds and work of peace educators and activists.
 We want to share these conversations to allow everyone to hear about the amazing work that is happening, largely unnoticed, around the globe.
 It has renewed our optimism and energy; we hope it does the same for you!